wobkenh/simplematcomponents/projects/simplealert/readme.md

 ## Contributing

-The Sourcecode is in a private repository for now.
+The Sourcecode is in a public github repository.
+You may contribute by opening pull requests if you have any nice ideas for improvements, new features, bugfixes, unittests, ...

-If anyone is interested in contributing, email me and I will transfer this library to a public github or gitlab repository.
+If there are any problems or if you have any questions, feel free to contact me.
-For my email address, see the [authors section](#authors).
+You can find my email address in the [authors section](#authors).

 ## Versioning